ARDENT-Senior-Design/phantomx_gazebo/README.md

     General Options:
         Fixed Frame -> base_link

-The LaserScan topic can be added by subscribing to the /phantomx/LaserScan topic listed below.
+The LaserScan topic can be added by pressing the "add" button and selecting "LaserScan".
+Then set it to subscrbe to the /phantomx/LaserScan topic listed below.

 ## ROS API